Phyrra/javasql/README.md

 ## QuickStart ##

 To get started, create a query builder of your choice.
-From this the value- and source factory can be derived.
+From this the value- and source factories can be derived.

     TSqlQueryBuilder builder = new TSqlQueryBuilder();
     TSqlValueFactory value = builder.value();
     TSqlSourceFactory source = builder.source();

-It's all SQL from there..
+And then it's all SQL from there..

     fac.query()
         .select(value.table("TABLE"))